flowersteam/Exploring-Flow-Lenia-Universes/README.md

 ## Visualization Tool

-An interactive visualization tool is available to explore Flow-Lenia's evolutionary dynamics.
+An interactive visualization tool is available on the website to explore Flow-Lenia's evolutionary dynamics.
 Users can examine parameter configurations, emergent behaviors, and evolutionary metrics discovered by IMGEP.

-Access the Visualization Tool: [visualization/index.html](visualization/index.html)

-The visualization tool will be free to use and modify once the paper is published.